Fort Boise: New Fort Boise (1863–1912)

 On July 4, 1863, the Union Army founded a new Fort Boise during the Civil War.
 (Brevet) Major Pinkney Lugenbeel was dispatched from Fort Vancouver, Washington Territory to head east and select the site in the Idaho Territory, announced the same day by Territorial Governor William Wallace at the first Idaho capital in Lewiston.
 The new location was 50 mi to the east of the old Hudson's Bay Company fort, up the Boise River at the site that would develop as the city of Boise.
 The new military post was constructed because of massacres on the Oregon Trail after the old fort was abandoned.

 The new fort was near the intersection of the Oregon Trail and the roads connecting the Owyhee (Silver City) and Boise Basin (Idaho City) mining areas, both booming at the time.
 The fort's site had the necessary combination of grass, water, wood, and stone.

 With three companies of infantry and one of cavalry, Major Lugenbeel set to work building quarters for five companies.
 They built a mule-driven sawmill on Cottonwood Creek, got a lime kiln underway, and opened a sandstone quarry at the small mesa known as Table Rock.
 Lugenbeel's greatest problem was the lure of the Boise Basin mines – more than 50 men deserted within the first few months.

 Other names for the fort were the Boise Barracks and Camp Boise.

-After 49 years at the fort, the U.S. Army left the site in 1912.
+After 49 years at the fort, the US Army left the site in 1912.
 The National Guard occupied it until 1919, when the Public Health Service obtained it for a center for veterans of World War I and tuberculosis patients.
 The foothills above Ft.
 Boise were used for gunnery practice.
 During rehab efforts following the Foothills Fire in 1997, firefighters found several unexploded 75 mm artillery shells and other ordnance.

 Post 1938

 In 1938, the Veterans Administration acquired the site.
 Its successor, the DVA, operates the Boise VA Medical Center.
 In 1957, the Idaho Elks Rehabilitation Hospital was built on a portion of the old fort's land.
-The Federal Building (& U.S. Court House), built in 1968, also occupies a section of the site.
-It was renamed for former U.S. senator Jim McClure in December 2001.
+The Federal Building (and US Court House), built in 1968, also occupies a section of the site.
+It was renamed for former US senator Jim McClure in December 2001.